db47h/rand64/README.md

    without systematic errors.
  - 64bits Mersene Twister (mt19937).

-Note that the various Source64 implementations can be integrated transparently into existing code (ie. code using rand.Rand) since they also provide a rand.Source interface; at the cost of a slight degradation in their overall "randomness" quality when used with rand.Rand.
+Note that rand64.Rand64 implements rand.Source, so it can be used to proxy rand64.Source64 sources for rand.Rand and integrate them transparently into existing code; at the cost of a slight degradation in the statistical quality of their output.

 PRNGs are not seeded at creation time.
 This is to prevent duplication of constructors for each seeding method (from single value of from slice).